YashTotale/boilerplate-react-with-redux/README.md

 - Material UI (along with a customizable theme)
 - TypeScript
 - React Router
-- Additional React tools such as react-hot-loader
+- Additional React tools such as [react-hot-loader](https://github.com/gaearon/react-hot-loader)
-- Additional Redux tools such as redux-thunk, redux-persist, and redux-devtools-extension
+- Additional Redux tools such as [redux-thunk](https://github.com/reduxjs/redux-thunk), [redux-persist](https://github.com/rt2zz/redux-persist), and [redux-devtools-extension](https://github.com/zalmoxisus/redux-devtools-extension)
 - Folders for actions, reducers, thunks, and selectors

+## Usage

+- Clone the repository you created with this template
+- Run the command `npm install`
+- Then, run `npm run dev`
+- Open localhost:3000 and see your website

 ## Contribute